We believe that sexual violence by UN Peacekeepers is a crime that requires a criminal justice response.

 Beyond 2272 is about:

 Treating sexual violence as a distinct issue from the wider problem of sexual exploitation and abuse.
-A crime which requires a criminal response
+A crime which requires a criminal justice response

 Ensuring responsibility for investigation is connected to a trigger mechanism to turn the words of Security Council resolution 2272 into reality.
 Contingents against whom there are "widespread or systemic" allegations, contingents that don't investigate allegations, and contingents that don't share information, need to be sent home